jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 In these exercises you will need:

-- A target BIG-IP system whose management address is reachable from the container
+- A target BIG-IP system whose management address is reachable from the container: 10.1.1.8
-- Administrative role credentials to the BIG-IP
+- Administrative role credentials to the BIG-IP: admin/admin
-- A running instance of the F5 Container Demonstration Virtual Device
+- A running instance of the F5 Container Demonstration Virtual Device: 10.1.1.7

 ![Launch Virtual Machines for Exercises](./assets/images/f5_container_demonstration_virtual_device_and_bigip_ve.png)